rust-lang/rust/src/doc/rustc-dev-guide/src/tests/running.md

 This will build the stage 1 compiler and then run the whole test suite.
-You probably don't want to do this very often, because it takes a very long time, and anyway bors / travis will do it for you.
+You probably don't want to do this very often, because it takes a very long time, and anyway bors / GitHub Actions will do it for you.
 (Often, I will run this command in the background after opening a PR that I think is done, but rarely otherwise. -nmatsakis)

 The test results are cached and previously successful tests are `ignored` during testing.
 The stdout/stderr contents as well as a